niksedk/subtitleedit-avalonia/docs/faq.md

 ### Subtitle Edit won't play video
 - Ensure you have a video player installed (libmpv or VLC)
 - Check that the video player path is correctly set in **Options → Settings → Video Player**
-- Try a different video player
+- Try to re-encode the video for better compatibility via **Video → More → Re-encode video for better subtitling**

 ### Waveform is not showing
 - Ensure FFmpeg is installed and the path is set in settings
-- Try regenerating the waveform by right-clicking the waveform area

 ### Speech to Text fails
 - Ensure the Whisper engine is downloaded (it will prompt you)